codebytere/node-mac-userdefaults/README.md

 ### What are domains?

-The `NSUserDefaults` database consists of a hierarchy or domains.
-Whenever you read the value for a give key, `NSUserDefaults` traverses this hierarchy from top to bottom and returns the first value it finds.
-They can be either persistent (stored on disk) or volatile (only valid for the lifetime of the `NSUserDefaults` instance).
+The `NSUserDefaults` database consists of a hierarchy of domains.
+Whenever you read the value for a given key, `NSUserDefaults` traverses this hierarchy from top to bottom and returns the first value it finds.
+These domains can be either persistent (stored on disk) or volatile (only valid for the lifetime of the `NSUserDefaults` instance).

 | Domain Name | Description  | State |
 |---|---|---|